ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 BBR tracks time for the BBR.max_bw filter window using a virtual (non-wall-clock) time tracked by counting the cyclical progression through ProbeBW cycles.
-Each time through the Probe bw cycle, one round trip after exiting ProbeBW_UP (the point at which the flow has its best chance to measure the highest throughput of the cycle), BBR increments BBR.cycle_count, the virtual time used by the BBR.max_bw filter window.
+Each time through the ProbeBW cycle, one round trip after exiting ProbeBW_UP (the point at which the flow has its best chance to measure the highest throughput of the cycle), BBR increments BBR.cycle_count, the virtual time used by the BBR.max_bw filter window.
 Note that BBR.cycle_count